 Use Chamomile for Irritable Bowel Syndrome

-Stomach cramps, abdominal pain, diarrhea, constipation, and bloating gas – who wants all these uncomfortable, painful, and even embarrassing signs and symptoms of “irritable bowel syndrome” or IBS.
+Stomach cramps, abdominal pain, diarrhea, constipation, bloating and gas!
+Who wants all these uncomfortable, painful, and often embarrassing signs and symptoms of "irritable bowel syndrome" or IBS.
 This is a common dysfunctional condition that can happen to anyone.
-There is nothing wrong with your digestive tract - it is just upset.
-IBS does not cause any permanent damage to your intestines.
-However, you would not want your life disrupted by these symptoms, especially when you are outside your home.
+There is nothing seriously wrong with your digestive tract - it is just upset.
+IBS does not cause any permanent damage to your intestines, however, no one wants their life disrupted by these symptoms, especially when you are away from home and nowhere near a bathroom.
 The good news is you can learn to control this condition by managing your lifestyle, diet, and stress.

 Chamomile can be used either in dry or fresh forms.
 Desiccated or dry chamomile, however, is the usual form used in making tea, capsules, or tincture/extracts.